 If you suspect the Lord may be calling you to religious life, you will need three things: prayer, a spiritual director, and contact with a community.

-If you are considering religious life, write to the Vocations Office at vocationsdirector@dioceseofshrewsbury.org.
+• For broader questions about consecrated life across the Diocese, write to the Vocations Director using the contact below.
 Say whether you are drawn to contemplative or apostolic life, name any communities you have already encountered, and ask for a conversation and for suggestions of "come and see" opportunities.
-Fr Tony McGrath, Director of Vocations, will respond and help you take the next step.